pacs-course/pacs-examples/Examples/src/MoveSemantic/README.md

 **Note:** I use `ms_print` to produce a readable output from the file `move.out` produced by `valgrind`.
 You may use other, fancier, tools.

-#What do I get from this example#
+# What do I get from this example #
 - That when handling large objects whose memory is dynamically allocated move semantic may help in reducing memory footpring quite a lot!
-- That use standard container to store dynamic data is a good practice since they have move semantic already in place, and I have not too warry about it;
+- That using standard container to store dynamic data is a good practice since they have move semantic already in place, and you have not too worry too much about it;
 - The use of one of the many [valgrind](https://valgrind.org/) tools for profiling your code.